Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

 :py:class:`Reactors` are again designed to be created by the :ref:`Reactor Designer <how to use>`.
 This object is the complete reactor and is a container that allows easy access to any part of it.
-Methods on the :py:class:`Reactor` object have access to all parts of the reactor enabling functionality that need to interact with multiple :py:class:`ComponentManagers`.
+Methods on the :py:class:`Reactor` object have access to all parts of the reactor enabling functionality that needs to interact with multiple :py:class:`ComponentManagers`.

 .. code-block:: python